kcoconnor/ssrs-custom-security-2019/README.md

 This will deny unauthenticated users the right to access the report server.
 The previously established loginUrl attribute of the ```<authentication>``` element will redirect unauthenticated requests to the Logon.aspx page.

+The logon.aspx page will add the impersonated anonymous user credentials in the page load.

-## Step 4: Some of the other changes required in the web.config file and Microsoft.ReportingServices.Portal.WebHost.exe.config
+## Step 3: Some of the other changes required in the web.config file and Microsoft.ReportingServices.Portal.WebHost.exe.config

 Adding Machine Keys